 Colored Frozen Bubble

-Yeah, we Finally got a snow day!!
+Yeah, we finally got a snow day!!
 So after the chili was started and the homemade hot cocoa was simmering on the stove, it was time to go out and play in the snow.

 Disclosure: Some of the links in this post are “affiliate links.”
-This means if you click on the link and purchase an item, we will receive an affiliate commission.
-Thank you for supporting Twitchetts!
+This means if you click on the link and purchase an item, we may receive an affiliate commission.

 Prepping your snow day activity

-When they touch the snow they leave so much color.
+- When they touch the snow they leave so much color.

-Now, wait and watch…
+- Now, wait and watch.